-CVS Corporation is a leader in the retail drugstore industry in the United States with net sales of \$24.2 billion in 2002, making us the second largest retail drugstore chain based on sales.
-As of December 28, 2002, we operated 4,087 retail and specialty pharmacy stores in 32 states and the District of Columbia, making us the largest retail drugstore chain in the nation based on store count.
-We currently operate in 67 of the top 100 U.S. drugstore markets and hold the number one market share in 32 of these markets.
-Overall, we hold the number one or number two market share in 67% of the markets in which we operate.
-During 2002, we filled over 316 million prescriptions, or approximately 11% of the U.S. retail market.
-Our current operations are grouped into two businesses: Retail Pharmacy and Pharmacy Benefit Management ( PBM ).
+CVS Corporation is a leader in the retail drugstore industry in the United States with net sales of \$26.6 billion in 2003, making us the second largest retail drugstore chain based on sales.
+As of January 3, 2004, we operated 4,179 retail and specialty pharmacy stores in 32 states and the District of Columbia.
+We currently operate in 68 of the top 100 U.S. drugstore markets and hold the number one market share in 32 of these markets.
+Overall, we hold the number one or number two market share in 62% of the markets in which we operate.
+During fiscal 2003, we filled over 334 million prescriptions, or approximately 10% of the U.S. retail market.
+Our current operations are grouped into two businesses: Retail Pharmacy and Pharmacy Benefit Management (PBM).

-Retail Pharmacy ~ As of December 28, 2002, the Retail Pharmacy business included 4,054 retail drugstores, of which 3,957 operated a pharmacy, and the online retail website, CVS.com.
+Retail Pharmacy ~ As of January 3, 2004, the Retail Pharmacy business included 4,132 retail drugstores, of which 4,016 operated a pharmacy, and the online retail website, CVS.com.
 The retail drugstores are located in 27 states and the District of Columbia, operating under the CVS® or CVS/pharmacy® name.
+CVS/pharmacy® name.
 CVS/pharmacy stores sell prescription drugs and a wide assortment of general merchandise, including over-the-counter drugs, greeting cards, film and photo finishing services, beauty products and cosmetics, seasonal merchandise and convenience foods, which we refer to as front store products.
 Existing stores generally range in size from approximately 8,000 to 12,000 square feet, although most new stores are based on either an approximately 10,000 or 12,000 square foot prototype building and typically include a drive-thru pharmacy.
-The Retail Pharmacy is our only reportable segment as it represented approximately 95% of consolidated net sales and operating profit in 2002.
+The Retail Pharmacy is our only reportable segment as it represented approximately 95% of consolidated net sales and operating profit in 2003.

 Pharmacy Benefit Management ~ The PBM business provides a full range of prescription benefit management services to managed care and other organizations.
 These services include plan design and administration, formulary management, mail order pharmacy services, claims processing and generic substitution.
-The PBM business, which currently manages more than 14 million lives, operates under the PharmaCare Management Services name and ranks as one of the top ten full service PBMs in the nation.
+The PBM business, which, as of January 3, 2004, managed approximately 15 million lives, operates under the PharmaCare Management Services name and ranks as one of the top ten full service PBMs in the nation.
 The PBM business also includes our Specialty Pharmacy operations, which represent the largest integrated retail and mail provider of specialty pharmacy services in the nation.
 Specialty pharmacy focuses on supporting individuals that require complex and expensive drug therapies to treat conditions such as organ transplants, HIV/AIDS and genetic conditions such as infertility, multiple sclerosis and certain cancers.
-As of December 28, 2002, we operated 33 specialty pharmacies, located in 19 states and the District of Columbia, and two specialty mail order facilities.
-Specialty pharmacy stores, which operate under the CVS ProCare name, average 2,000 square feet in size and sell prescription drugs and a limited assortment of front store items such as alternative medications, homeopathic remedies and vitamins.
+As of January 3, 2004, we operated 47 specialty pharmacies, located in 19 states and the District of Columbia, and two mail order facilities.
+Specialty pharmacy stores, which operate under the CVS ProCare® name, average 2,000 square feet in size and sell prescription drugs and a limited assortment of front store items such as alternative medications, homeopathic remedies and vitamins.